Home decor, kitchen essentials and more

 -

-Touching of the treatment area except for when applying the post-care ointment with a cotton swab
+Touching the lips except when applying ointment with a clean cotton swab

 -